• Sparkling gold game fishing gear

 • The Tournament format will differ from previous years.
 The pre-tournament briefing will be via email rather than a briefing night event.

-• On the evening of the 18th November 2023 the Presentation night will be held at Lure Restaurant, Port Douglas Marina at 7pm..
+• On the evening of the 4th October the compulsory Presentation night will be held at Salsa Bar and Grill, Port Douglas at 7pm.

 THE TROPHY